nhsbsa-data-analytics/int644genderpaygap/inst/app/www/assets/markdown/03_gender_pay_gap_2.md

 ### Mean and median gender pay gap by AfC band and directorate

-The chart illustrates the gender pay gap across various AfC bands.
-It shows that in Bands 2 to 4, the pay gap is small.
-In Bands 5 and 8D, women’s earnings are higher than those of men.
-Band 9, however, presents an 9.8% pay gap favouring men.
-This is likely to be due to the length of service and very low numbers within that band.
+The chart illustrates the gender pay gap across various AfC bands and directorates, with an option to view either mean or median hourly pay.
+In bands 2 to 4, the pay gap is negligible regardless of the metric.
+Band 9 presents a notable pay gap favouring men, with a mean gap of 10% and a larger median gap of 13%.
+However, as this band contains a very small headcount of colleagues, findings should be interpreted with caution.

 In non-AfC pay bands, women represent 57% of the workforce.
 Yet, they are more commonly found in roles associated with lower pay when grouped by hourly earnings.
-In contrast, roles such as NHS Executive and Senior Manager positions are more frequently held by men.
-This pattern is a factor in the gender pay gap within non-AfC pay band.
-However, compared to March 2023, there has been a 0.6% reduction in the mean pay gap and a 4.2% reduction in the median pay gap, reflecting progress toward narrowing the disparity.
-We have a number of programmes aimed at women's development including leadership development.
-These have contributed to an increase representation of women at more senior roles.